-There are more than 380 lilac plants of 176 different kinds in the Arboretum’s collection.
-These include 136 cultivars that have been selected for certain horticultural merits such as flower size and color.
+There are 399 lilac plants representing 180 taxa (kinds) in the Arboretum’s collection.
+These include 141 cultivars that have been selected for certain horticultural merits such as flower size and color.
 The remaining kinds represent various botanical taxa, the parents of many of today’s hybrids.
 Together they provide a season of color and scent that extends over five weeks each spring.
 Please join us for Lilac Sunday, an event celebrating one of North America’s premier lilac collections.

 - Perhaps the best known lilac species is common lilac (Syringa vulgaris), represented by the hundreds of cultivars within this species.
 In the late 1800s the Lemoine nursery in France introduced many new cultivars to the world—the term “French Hybrids” is often still used in nurseries in reference to all common lilac cultivars.
 Common lilacs bear large, fragrant flower panicles composed of many small individual florets that have either a single or double form.
 Cultivars are classified by flower color.
 Many S. vulgariscultivars grow in the Arboretum’s collection, including: